TrinaNix4/Intro_to_Ruby_Launch_School/Readme.md

 # Methods with a !

-the bang suffix at the end of the method indicates that the method will change (or mtuate)
+the bang suffix at the end of the method indicates that the method will change (or mutate) the caller permanently.

+\*not always the case though so check the ruby docs to see if it will behave destructively or not

+- also methods like pop and push exist that mutate the caller but do not have a ! at the end